tlevine/wrist-cracking/annotate/readme.md

     cross-domain requests.
 * The "waveforms" are just images, and we scroll over them with CSS.

-## Data read/write service
+## Data read/write API
-It looks like this.
+The data read/write service only has one HTML page.
+It is at `GET /`, and it is static.
+This page calls the API.
+Ooohh "API" I'm so hip!!!

 ### Assets
 Assets are mapped exactly to the filesystem structure, and they look like this: